mbuczko/metrics-riemann-reporter/README.md

 ## Ehmm... what it actually does?

 Under the hood `metrics-riemann-reporter` makes use of metric library and its ability to register mbeans serving every single metric that we already defined.
-Having mbeans registered, separate thread polls it, once per 2 seconds by default, transforming each metric into event.
+Having mbeans registered, separate thread polls them once per 2 seconds by default, transforming each metric into event.
 As you may guess, finally events are sent to riemann aggregator.

 ## How may I use that?